Sean Fraser (soccer): Career

 Before beginning his pro career Fraser was a standout striker for the University of Memphis where he led Conference USA in goals (18) and points (42) in earning All-Conference honours in 2001.
+Fraser is still the all times points leader for the University of Memphis mens soccer program.
 He began his professional career in the USL A-League with Calgary Storm in 2003.
 His signing was announced on April 21, 2003 in a press report.
-Where he recorded 1 goal in 28 matches, but unfortunately Calgary failed to reach the postseason by finishing fourth in their division.

 The following season he signed with his hometown club the Edmonton Aviators, a expansion franchise for the 2004 season.
 He made his debut for the club on May 1, 2004 in a 0-0 draw against the Vancouver Whitecaps (1986–2010).
-With Edmonton, Fraser recorded four goals and two assists for a team which struggled on the field by finishing last in the standings and financial which forced the team to fold after only one season; releasing all their players from their contracts.
+With Edmonton, Fraser recorded four goals and two assists.

 On May 10, 2005 it was announced that Fraser signed a contract with the Toronto Lynx.
 He made his debut for the club on April 23, 2005 in a match against the Portland Timbers (2001–10), which resulted in a 3-0 defeat.
 He recorded his first goal for the club on May 31, 2005 in a match against the Rochester Rhinos in a 5-3 defeat.
-He concluded the season with Toronto with 3 goals and 3 assists.
-The team finished with a league worst 3 wins, 17 losses, and 8 ties and was the worst performance in league history and finished last in the standings.
+He concluded the season with Toronto with 4 goals and 3 assists.